-- 3.1 The GDPR defines a "personal data breach" as a breach of security leading to the accidental or unlawful destruction, loss, alteration unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed. - 3.2 It can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data - 3.3 Examples of data security breaches may include: - a.
-Loss of theft of data or equipment on which data is stored e.g. loss of laptop, USB stick or paper record - b.
-Unauthorised disclosure or Restricted/Confidential Data - c.
-Equipment theft or failure - d.
-Human error - e.
-Hacking attack - 3.4 The GDPR only applies where there is a breach of personal data.
+- 3.1 The GDPR defines a "personal data breach" as a breach of security leading to the accidental or unlawful destruction, loss, alteration unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed. - 3.2 It can be broadly defined as a security incident that has affected the confidentiality, integrity or availability pf personal data - (i) Examples of data security breaches may include; - (ii) Loss of theft of data or equipment on which data is stored eg loss of laptop, USB stick or paper record; - (iii) Unauthorised disclosure or Restricted/Confidential Data; - (iv) Equipment theft or failure; - (v) Human Error; - (vi) Hacking attack; - 3.3 The GDPR only applies where there is a breach of personal data.
 For the purpose of this policy, not all security incidents are personal data breaches, all personal data breaches are security incidents.
-Any security breaches concerning personal data confirmed or suspected should follow this policy. - 3.5 "Controller" The Controller determines the purposes for which and the means by which personal data is processed. - 3.6 Information that the University is not the 'Controller" or Processor of, such as documentation brought on to Campus by students, that is subsequently lost and retrieved by University staff members will not constitute a data breach.
+Any security breaches concerning personal data confirmed or suspected should follow this policy. - 3.4 "Controller" The Controller determines the purposes for which and the means by which personal data is processed.

+Information that the University is not the 'Controller" or Processor of, such as documentation brought on to Campus by students, that is subsequently lost and retrieved by University staff members will not constitute a data breach.
 This will be handled in accordance with the lost property policy/procedure.